krishpranav/pranaOS-old/Base/usr/share/man/man7/kernel_modules.md

 ## Description

-Serenity's kernel supports loading modules at runtime.
+pranaos's kernel supports loading modules at runtime.
 This functionality can be used to implement optional features (e.g. drivers), and speed up your development cycle.